Multicore Simulation of Audio Beamforming System

 Analyzing Concurrency in Dataflow Subsystem

-After analyzing the model, the assistant shows three threads.
+After analyzing the model, the Analysis Report and Suggestions window shows 3 threads.
 This is because the three beamformer blocks are computationally intensive and can run in parallel.
 The three beamformer blocks however, depend on the Microphone Array and the Receiver blocks.
 Pipeline delays can be used to break this dependency and increase concurrency.
-The Dataflow Simulation Assistant shows the recommended number of pipeline delays as Suggested Latency.
+The Analysis Report and Suggestions window shows the recommended number of pipeline delays as Suggested for Increasing Concurrency.
 The suggested latency value is computed to give the best performance.

 Multicore Simulation Performance